Skip to main content

 There are two types of event tasks:

 • Async tasks simply run a unit of execution asynchronously.
-To get a basic event task use EventTask.async(Runnable).
+To get a basic event task, use EventTask.async(Runnable).
 Basic event tasks are the closest equivalent for Velocity 1.x.x event listeners and asynchronous events in the Bukkit API.

 • Continuation tasks provide the listener with a callback (known as a Continuation) to resume event processing when the (possibly asynchronous) work is completed.
 To get a continuation-based event task, use EventTask.withContinuation(Consumer<Continuation>).
 Continuation-based tasks are the closest equivalent for listeners that use BungeeCord AsyncEvent intents, but have a slightly different programming model in that each listener still runs sequentially, just that an individual listener can defer passing control onto the next listener until it is done.